OnlyFans KPI Framework: The 15 Metrics Every Agency Should Track Daily

 9. DM Open Rate

 Of mass messages sent, what percentage get opened?
-This tells you the health of your subscriber relationship more than your content — a highly engaged list opens 60–80% of mass messages.
+A highly engaged list opens 60–80% of mass messages.
 A cold or disengaged list opens 20–35%.
-Tracking this over time tells you whether your relationship-building is working.
+Tracking this over time tells you whether your relationship-building is working or whether you’re burning through your list.

 Benchmark: 55–75% for healthy managed accounts.
-Declining open rate over 4+ weeks is a sign of list fatigue, which usually means mass messages are going out too frequently or without enough personalization.
+Declining open rate over 4+ weeks is a sign of list fatigue — mass messages going out too frequently or without enough personalization.

 10. Tip Frequency (Tips Per Active Subscriber Per Month)

 Benchmark: 0.08–0.15 tips per subscriber per month is healthy.
 Below 0.05 suggests the fan relationship is purely transactional.
-Above 0.20 is exceptional — usually a creator with a very strong parasocial relationship and chatters who actually invest in learning fan details.
+Above 0.20 is exceptional — usually a creator with very strong parasocial connection and chatters who actually invest in learning fan details.

 Category 4: Operational Metrics